 8 Reasons to Live in Chiang Mai, Thailand

-This post was originally written in 2018 when I stayed in Chiang Mai for 6 months.
+This post was originally written in 2018 when I was living in Chiang Mai for 6 months.
 I spent another month in 2023 and have hopes to live here for an extended period in the coming years.
 I hope this article inspires you to live in Chiang Mai!

 I decided in 2017 to pack my bags, move from the United States, and live in Chiang Mai.
 The city is nestled in the mountains of Northern Thailand and it is located 700 km north of Bangkok.
 It is a lively area all year round; full of locals, expats, digital nomads, retirees, and longtime travelers.